caraya/gulp-starter-2021/src/md-content/facing-demons.md

 In accepting these differences I'm also accepting that nothing I knew there remains the same, or at all.
 It's also learning about the changes and how to adapt to them... if that's not a frightening thought, I don't know what is.

+It's also accepting that Europe and other places in the US I've never been to are easier for me to be in than Chile is.
+In those other places I don't have to fake that I'm a tourist because I am one.
+In Chile I have to fake it because I'm not a tourist, at least people won't see me as one.
+But maybe that's what I need to be to get some objectivity on what I see there.

 ## Mom

 I guess it's because I lived with her exclusively until she moved to the US in 1990 that I got a lot of my mom's behavior patterns.